 What Is Alcohol Addiction?

 Alcohol addiction is a chronic disease.
-When individuals develop alcoholism, their entire lives revolve around the next drink.
-However, when it comes to casual drinking vs. problem drinking vs. full-blown addiction, the line becomes blurry.
+When individuals develop alcoholism, their entire lives revolve around searching for the next drink.
+However, the lines often become quite blurry when it comes to identifying the true problem.
+Many people have difficulty determining whether they are simply engaging in casual drinking or problem drinking.
+Some people may actually have a full-blown addiction to alcohol without realizing it.

-Many individuals can drink socially without developing any kind of issue.
-They have a couple of drinks to unwind and can stop whenever they want.
-However, when people start binge drinking—or consuming alcoholic beverages in excess during a short period of time—this is where problems can start to arise.
+Alcohol is a legal substance that many people drink occasionally.
+In fact, many individuals can drink socially without developing any kind of issue.
+They may have a couple of drinks to “unwind” and they are usually able to stop drinking whenever they want.
+However, problems can start to arise when people start binge drinking

-However, some people can abuse alcohol and then stop in the face of negative health, social or legal consequences.
-However, those who have developed an addiction do not have a “stop” button.
-Even when their social, family or employment situations begin crumbling, they can’t put down the bottle.
-Treatment is the best option for people whose lives become controlled by alcohol and addiction.
-No one with a substance use disorder (SUD) can help themselves on their own.
-The specialists at CVRC are here to help.
+However, some people can abuse alcohol and then stop in the face of negative health-related, social, or legal consequences.
+However, those who have an addiction to alcohol, or any other substance, do not have a “stop” button.
+Even when their social, familial, or employment situations begin crumbling, they can’t put down the bottle.
+In most cases, professional treatment is the best option for people whose lives become controlled by alcohol and addiction.
+No one who has a substance use disorder (SUD) can overcome the problem on their own.
+Thankfully, however, the specialists at CVRC are here to help.